midiidev/InputSender/README.md

 - Java is required.
 I'm not sure what version, so make sure you have a relatively recent version installed, I guess.
 This was tested with OpenJDK 19, but any version in the last 4 years should probably work.
 - Node.js is obviously required.
 I also don't know which version so try to make sure it's up to date, I guess.
+- installer openssl to create certificate if you don't have it installed already
 - i am losing my sanity